 “This journal offers techniques that help with focusing on gratitude and positivity, resulting in greater happiness, better school performance, improved relationships, and higher self-esteem.
 Each prompt is formatted to help center and focus on feeling your feelings, as well as ways to find gratitude in the moment.” –ChoosingTherapy.com

-It is my hope that whoever you are, whatever is going on in your life, you will benefit from this journal.
-I hope it helps you to developing a long-lasting, meaningful gratitude practice.
+It is my hope that whoever you are, whatever is going on in your life, you will benefit from this journal and creating a daily gratitude practice.
+I hope it helps you to developing a long-lasting, meaningful practice of gratitude.

 Do you think your teen would benefit from cultivating greater awareness of their surroundings?
 Would you like them to learn to have gratitude for themselves, others, and their life at large?